Australia PM rejects carbon pricing, fuels divisions with power generators

-SYDNEY Australia's center-right Prime Minister Malcolm Turnbull on Wednesday ruled out introducing carbon pricing on emissions from the country's power generators after a backlash from within his own party.
+SYDNEY (Reuters) - Australia's center-right Prime Minister Malcolm Turnbull on Wednesday ruled out introducing carbon pricing on emissions from the country's power generators after a backlash from within his own party.

 Turnbull told reporters in Sydney the government would "not be imposing a carbon tax" or "an emissions trading scheme", only days after his energy minister flagged the possibility of such a program.